firatkucuk/reversi-stadium/README.md

 Game Creation
 -------------
 By default you can create a single game from index page of the application.
-Type `http://IP_ADDRESS:PORT/revesi-stadium/` to your favouite browsers address bar.
+Type `http://IP_ADDRESS:PORT/revesi-stadium/` to your favouite browser's address bar.
 Then click **"Start a New Game"** button.

 ### Game Creation Using ReST API